lagonapp/lagon/README.md

 ## How it works

 Lagon uses V8 Isolates, which are sandboxed environments used to run plain JavaScript.
 That means each Function memory is isolated from each other and from the host.
+They are used behind the scene by [Node.js](https://nodejs.org/), [Electron](https://www.electronjs.org/), [Deno](https://deno.land/) (and [Deno Deploy](https://deno.com/deploy)), [Cloudflare Workers](https://workers.cloudflare.com/) and more.

-They start very quickly (faster than starting a Node.js process), and we can run multiple Isolates inside a single Node.js process.
+V8 Isolates are very fast to start (faster than starting a whole Node.js process) and such allows to have a very low latency coupled with almost free cold-starts.

-Each Function is then deployed globally in 8 locations (expect more locations soon), close to users to reduce latency.

 ## License